juanfranblanco/vscode-solidity/README.md

     "indentation": ["error", 4]
 },
 ```

-# Analysis of smart contracts with Mythx
-Mythx analysis tool, has been moved to its own stand alone extension, [please download it here](https://marketplace.visualstudio.com/items?itemName=MythX.mythxvsc).

 # Formatting using Prettier and the Prettier Solidity Plugin
 Formatting is provided thanks to the Prettier plugin for Solidity for more info check https://prettier.io/ and https://github.com/prettier-solidity/prettier-plugin-solidity